shreevatsa/site/_posts/2018-04-04-always-be-writing.md

 ## Angles are easier to approximate from above

+[Update: This is not actually correct.
+Ignore everything.]

 A surprising and counterintuitive fact that becomes obvious in hindsight, like so many things in mathematics.
 Suppose we want to pick three points on a square lattice:

 [figure]